 6.1 Seeded Bread

-Add a mix of pumpkin, sunflower, or sesame seeds to the dough before the first rise for an added crunch and flavor.
+Add pumpkin, sunflower, or sesame seeds to the dough before the first rise for extra crunch and taste.

 6.2 Sweet Bread

-Incorporate ingredients like cinnamon, raisins, or chocolate chips for a sweet treat that’s perfect for breakfast or as a dessert.
+Fold in cinnamon, raisins, or chocolate chips for a sweet treat perfect for breakfast or dessert.

 6.3 Herb-infused Bread

-Fold in fresh herbs like basil or thyme into the dough for an aromatic and savory twist that pairs well with soups and salads.
+Chop fresh basil or thyme and knead it into the dough for a savory loaf that goes great with soups and salads.

 Conclusion